rziomber/ChatGPT-generated-code-snippets-that-actually-works/README.md

 }
 ```

-Write a Arduino function that takes callback function and any number of optional parameters for them.
+Write an Arduino function that takes callback function and any number of optional parameters for them.
 Don't use templates.
 ```c
 typedef void (*callback)(void *params[], int num_params); // Define callback function type